 The school recommends that students take the onus of finding and approaching their chosen placement as we wish to simulate the challenge of finding a job.
 This of course can be a nervous experience as students approach the company, but we ask that you encourage your child, as success in this can feel like an important accomplishment.

-- Year 10 and 12 undertake Work Experience on the last week of the Summer term annually.
+- You will complete Work Experience in Year 10 and 12 will take place during the last week of the summer term annually.

-- The school launches the work experience programme during the end of Year 9 or at the start of Year 10.
+- The school launches the work experience programme at the start of Year 10 and 12.